Flasheye-AB/HesaiLidar_ROS_2.0/README.md

 ### Parsing PCAP file

 In the configuration file, set `source_type` to `2`, then configure the parameters under `pcap_type`.
 Generally, you need to configure `pcap_path`, `correction_file_path`, and `firetime_file_path`.
 For detailed information about `pcap_play_synchronization` and `pcap_play_in_loop` functionality, please refer to the parameter introduction section in the SDK README.
 Then run start.launch.

+### Reording points into a grid - DoRemake

+In the configuration file, set `remake_config` `enabled` to `true` to enable reordering the data into a grid of rows and columns using constant angle steps in elevation and azimuth.
+For the OT128 this grid will be very sparse due to scan density varying with elevation.
+Enabling `use_ring_for_vertical` will instead use channels for the vertical and give a denser grid.
+Also enabling `duplicate_sparse_rings` will enable duplicating points in the outer rings were the sampling density is half of the center otherwise leaving empty holes.

 ### Record and playback ROSBAG file